 Think of the Warehouse as the Nucleus of the Operation

-Within a Distribution Center, the warehouse serves as the central space for inventory in a variety of ways.
+Within a distribution center, the warehouse serves as the central space for inventory in a variety of ways.
 Goods are sent to the warehouse and organized in a highly nuanced manner.
 These products are stored in their respective spaces until the orders roll in.
 In essence, warehouses serve as the hub that originates the distribution of products to customers.

-Services to Ensure Supply Chain Viability and Efficiency
+Modern Distribution Centers Ensure Supply Chain Viability and Efficiency

-Here are a few services that are very effective in maintaining end user satisfaction but often go un-noticed:
+Here are a few services that are very effective in maintaining end-user satisfaction but often go unnoticed:

-- Most warehouse managers engage in the practice of “safety stocking”.
-This means a specific number of each inventory item is stored within the warehouse at all times.
+- Most warehouse managers engage in the practice of “safety stocking.”
+This means a specific number of each inventory item stored within the warehouse at all times.
 Safety stocking is prudent as warehouses are relied upon to ensure customers receive their goods in good condition regardless of challenges with weather and transportation.

 It’s an insurance policy of sorts against an item being out of stock when customer orders roll in.
 From the inbound side of things, safety stocking prevents logistics challenges like trucking breakdowns and damaged shipments from resulting in a failure to fulfill customer orders.

-If not for the strategic benefits provided by Distribution Centers, logistic systems (order processing, inventory management, and freight transportation) would fail to achieve their primary purposes of reduced cycle times, cutting costs and maximizing customer satisfaction.
+If not for the strategic benefits provided by Distribution Centers, logistic systems (order processing, inventory level management, and freight transportation) would fail to achieve their primary purposes of reduced cycle times, cutting costs and maximizing customer satisfaction.